github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 By adding files like contributing guidelines, a code of conduct, and support resources to your repository you can create an environment where it's easier for collaborators to make meaningful, useful contributions.
 For more information, see "[AUTOTITLE](/communities/setting-up-your-project-for-healthy-contributions)."
 {% endif %}

-### 6. Using GitHub Issues and project boards
+### 6. Using {% data variables.product.prodname_github_issues %} and {% data variables.product.prodname_projects_v2 %}

-You can use GitHub Issues to organize your work with issues and pull requests and manage your workflow with project boards.
-For more information, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/about-issues)" and "[AUTOTITLE](/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)."
+You can use {% data variables.product.prodname_github_issues %} to organize your work with issues and pull requests and manage your workflow with {% data variables.product.prodname_projects_v2 %}.
+For more information, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/about-issues)" and "[AUTOTITLE](/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)."

 ### 7. Managing notifications